thegreenwebfoundation/carbon.txt/README.md

 ## What is carbon.txt?

-A proposed convention for making it possible for website owners and services providers to verify that their infrastructure uses green power.
-This is achieved by re-using existing governance structures, already published data, and existing industry standards.
+A proposed convention for website owners and digital service providers to demonstrate that their digital infrastructure runs on green power.
+This is achieved by reusing existing governance structures, already published data, and existing industry standards.

-_Note: this is all a draft version.
-We are still working out how this might work, so please either leave an issue, or get in touch at hello@thegreenwebfoundation.org, if you would like to contribute._
+_Note: this is a draft version and we are still ironing out how this might work.
+If you would like to contribute or have questions, please [open a GitHub issue](https://github.com/thegreenwebfoundation/carbon.txt/issues) or email [fershad@thegreenwebfoundation.org](mailto:fershad@thegreenwebfoundation.org).

 ## What are the goals?

 Having a convention around how website owners and service providers disclose this kind of information allows for two things:

 1. It brings this information into the public domain in a way that is consistent, and easily accessible.
-2. It lays the groundwork for a future where checking if a website/service uses green energy is not locked to a single database or organisation.
+2. It lays the groundwork for a future where checking if a website/service uses green energy is democratised, and not locked to a single database or organisation.

-In order to achieve this, we believe that any proposed convention should be created:
+In order to achieve this, we believe that any proposed convention, such as carbon.txt, should:

-- using as much existing infrastructure as possible (we already have structures and governance for making the internet work)
+- use as much existing infrastructure as possible, especially as we already have structures and governance for making the internet work;
-- open source, so it can be built into modern tooling for continuous delivery , or existing platforms and software
+- be open source, so it can easily be built into modern tooling for continuous delivery and existing platforms/software;
-- human readable, as well as machine readable
+- be human readable, as well as machine readable.

 ## Why do we need this?

 There's almost no transparency around how we source power at the moment.
-The Green Web Foundation has been building a database, open sources the code for tracking this and is publishing open datasets about the state of the green web, but we need something that can go beyond a single organisation.
+Green Web Foundation has been building a [Green Domains database](https://www.thegreenwebfoundation.org/green-web-datasets/), open sources [the code for tracking this](https://github.com/thegreenwebfoundation/admin-portal) and is publishing [open datasets about the state of the green web](https://datasets.thegreenwebfoundation.org/).

+But we need something more.
+Something that can endure beyond a single organisation. **We need a convention like carbon.txt**.

 ## What are the benefits?